-4. Move the cursor above the two selected points to set the curvature of the arc, left-clicking once when the radius is roughly 0.9 inch as shown.
+4. Move the cursor above the two selected points to set the curvature of the arc, leftclicking once when the radius is roughly 0.9 inch as shown.

-- Left-click once on the icon to activate the General Dimension command The General Dimension command allows us to quickly create and modify dimensions. - 6.
-Select the arc we just created, and place the dimension below the arc.
+Left-click once on the icon to activate the General Dimension command.
+The General Dimension command allows us to quickly create and modify dimensions.

+6. Select the arc we just created, and place the dimension below the arc.

 - 7. Click on the radius dimension text to enter the edit mode.

-- 8. Enter 0.909 as the new radius as shown.
+- 8. Enter 0.90 as the new radius as shown.

 - 9. Click OK to accept the setting.

 10. Inside the graphics window, click once with the right-mouse-button to display the option menu.
-Select Done [Esc] in the popup menu, or hit the [Esc] key once, to end the Sketch Line command.
+Select OK in the popup menu to end the Sketch Line command.